inglombardi/http_webserver/README.md

 This work helps you to design a HTTP server

-# HTTP/1.1 Web Server with 130 Mimetypes [Not-Published]
+# HTTP/1.1 Web Server with 130 Mimetypes

 ## Overview